Book cover

 Entities and Value Objects

-Additional examples of value objects include Currency, Date, Phone, Email, Hour, Color, and more.
+Additional examples of value objects include Currency, Date, Phone, Email, Hour, Color, and similar conceptual elements.

 On the other hand, value objects are simpler by definition.
 They should ideally be immutable, meaning once created, their internal values cannot be changed.
-To modify a User’s Address, for example, we must abandon the old object and create a new one with the updated Address.
+To modify a User’s Address, for example, we must discard the old object and create a new one with the updated Address.
 The advantages of immutable objects have been previously discussed in Chapter 9.

-It’s worth noting that some programming languages offer syntactic support for implementing value objects.
+Some programming languages offer syntactic support for implementing value objects.
 For instance, in Java, they can be implemented using records.

 Services

-Services are typically implemented as singletons, ensuring a single instance throughout the system’s execution.
+Services are typically implemented as singletons, ensuring a single instance exists throughout the system’s execution.
 For further details on this design pattern, please refer to Chapter 6.

 Example: In our library system, we might have a service providing the following operations:

-class LoanService {
+class BorrowingService {

 void borrowBook(User user, Book book) {...}